Supereg/p2p-sec-gossip/README.md

 ## Running

+**Running with Gradle:**
 The program can be run through gradle as well using the following command.
 Command line arguments can be supplied via the optional `--args` argument of the gradle utility:
 ```
 gradle :run --args='...'
 ```

+**Running the JAR file:**
+Alternatively, the program can be run without gradle executing the actual JAR file via two options.

+FatJar (added after the submission to ease the grading process of the instructors): You can run the program using a single JAR file (see [UberJar](https://stackoverflow.com/a/11947093) for more info).
+This was made possible with a slight modification to the gradle build configuration.
+The FatJar/UberJar file is located at `./build/libs/Gossip-10-all.jar`.
+You can execute the JAR file (after executing the build command) by invoking the JVM: `java -jar ./build/libs/Gossip-10-all.jar`.

+By default, gradle assembles the application by having every dependency packaged in its separate (e.g., preserving original code signing) JAR file.
+To execute, gradle provides two script files (Windows and UNIX systems) to run Gossip and load the dependencies from the individual dependency JAR files.
+To do this, unpack the ZIP file located at `./build/distributions/Gossip-10.zip` after executing `gradle :assemble`.
+On UNIX based systems, you can now simply run `./build/distributions/Gossip-10/bin/Gossip-10` appending command line arguments as usual.

+**Command Line Interface:**

 When supplying the `--help` command line argument, the program prints the help menu:
 ```